TopQuadrant/shacl/process.md

 ## Local Build

-To build the latest code for your lcoal system:
+To build the latest snapshot code for your local system:

 Clone the github repo, run maven in the local directory: